Barranquilla Carnival: Shrove Tuesday

 This the fourth and the last day of Carnival.
 It is marked by the death of Joselito Carnaval, and marks the conclusion of the festivities.
 As a closing salvo to the events, the burial of Joselito Carnaval is held citywide, a local counterpart to the popular Spanish tradition of the entierro de la sardina performed in Spain to close out Carnival.
 On this day, many funny burials of Litotes are carried out across the city.
 This character symbolises the joy of the carnival.
 It is said that this character "resuscitates" on Carnival Saturday and "dies" the last day, tired and drunken, to again be revived for the next carnival.
 In this way, thousands of Barranquilla persons go out on the streets to cry the deceased with play-acting.
 Joselito Carnaval may be either a real person or a dummy, and it is used to be transported either within a coffin or stretches decorated with flowers and surrounded by its crying widows – these crying widows may be men disguised as women –.
 In addition to widows, there may be seen other characters as priests and orphans.
 It is uncertain of this character's origins.
 Since 1999, the Barranquilla Carnaval Foundation holds the "Joselito se va con las cenizas" contest to encourage more groups to join in this celebration and in which the best portrayal of the day, as well as the winning cast, are awarded after a long day of events.
 The official group of mourners includes the current Carnival Queen and her princesses and marches first before the community mourners' performances, which are presented before a panel of judges.

+Joining them is the Carnival Conquest Parade, a mini version of the parades from the days prior with many of the groups that have taken part.

 In the night, a jocose meeting is celebrated either at Abajo neighborhood or at La Paz square, in which litanies, with simple verses and their characteristic intonation, are recited with the aim of making either a comment or a critique on current affairs.